Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • Better: how small law firms can choose document management software

-• Better still: how small law firms can evaluate cloud-based document management software for compliance and collaboration
+• Best: how small law firms can evaluate cloud-based document management software for compliance and collaboration

-Not every entity deserves equal attention.
-Group them by importance.
+Not every entity deserves the same level of attention.
+Group them into:

 Step 4: Standardize the language

-Choose the form of each important entity before writing.
-That means deciding on spelling, capitalization, punctuation, and abbreviation.
+Choose the exact form of each important entity before drafting.

 • use “United States” or “U.S.” according to context rules